Morphic-Void/morphic-manifold-engine/docs/backlog/current_scope_backlog.md

 wrapped phase gate, wait predicates and counter semaphore

-add affinity/priority and numa identity
+add affinity, priority and numa identity

 CStaticLookup for provisioning and other data uintptr_t based
 - then start on the initialisation and structures